Liver Transplant Oncology

 ILTS CONSENSUS CONFERENCE: TRANSPLANT ONCOLOGY – THE FUTURE OF MULTIDISCIPLINARY MANAGEMENT

-The ILTS Liver Transplant Oncology SIG organised this highly successful consensus conference in Rotterdam on February 7, 2019.
+The ILTS Liver Transplant Oncology SIG organized this highly successful consensus conference in Rotterdam on February 7, 2019.
 The meeting focused the expertise of faculty and delegates from around the world on key questions in this fast-changing field.
 Fifteen state-of-the-art updates were presented and will be available to members on this website soon.
 Working groups achieved consensus on a range of topics, and will submit their conclusions for publication in Transplantation later this year.
 FULL PROGRAM HERE.

 The group is also planning a pre-congress symposium on liver transplant oncology in Toronto on May 22.
 Full details available soon.